robot-motion/bench-mr/README.md

     ```

 4. Run demo

+    *All executables will be generated in the `bin` directory in the project home folder.*
     ```bash
     ./showcase
     ```
-    This will output a line similar to
+    This will eventually output a line similar to
     ```
     Info:    Saved path statistics log file /home/$USER/...
     ```